Extracting bias at TechCrunch [Internal]

 Most important of all, please remember that this is for your own good.
 These efforts are a means to obscure bias and ease transparency, two methods which will certainly eradicate both bias and superfluous independent thought.

-Ideally please do not question any institution of power including this one in your personal voice.
+Ideally, please do not question any institution of power, including this one, in your personal voice.
 Moving forward, filter all voices through our anti-bias algorithm, part of a new partnership with Facebook, our esteemed partner.

 In the next few days we will be rolling out a new anti-bias campaign as part of that partnership.
 Our algorithmic bias neutralizers are the best in the business, having been built by an elite team of diverse engineers who graduated at the top of their class from Stanford in 2015.